LucasLauckP/POSEXAU/README.md

 ## :handshake: **Platform**

 The system is designed to work on both platforms, Windows and Linux.

+## :desktop_computer: **Hardware**
 Since it's only inference and not training, a computer with a processing power of a fourth generation i5 processor and a camera of at least 7 Megapixels to record the videos.

-Obs:
+## :weight_lifting: **Caffe Model**
 The Caffe Model weights used can be dowloaded at http://posefs1.perception.cs.cmu.edu/Users/tsimon/Projects/coco/data/models/mpi/pose_iter_160000.caffemodel